-Roasted Sweet Potato Brussels Sprouts Hash - roasted vegetables are paired with bacon and onions for a hearty breakfast or side dish.
+This Roasted Sweet Potato Brussels Sprouts Hash is loaded with veggies and bacon for a hearty breakfast or side dish.
 Top with eggs cooked to order or serve as a side to beef, pork, or chicken.

 I love roasting vegetables.
 It brings out their natural sweetness and those caramelized edges are so tasty!
 Roasted veggies are perfect for making hash... especially if you have leftover veggies in the fridge.
 Hash is the perfect way to reinvent those remnants from yesterday's dinner.
 Add bacon and onions and top with eggs if you wish.